Best Walleye Lures to Have in Your Tackle Box

 With a big dive lip and short stocky body it produces quite an aggressive swim action.

 There is also a 'rattlin' model available with a built in rattle.
 Personally I only tend to try those types of lures in very bad light situations.

 4. Lindy Fuzz-E Grub

-Fuzz-E Grubs are the all time classic walleye lures used for jigging.
-The distinctive marabou tail gives them an extremely life like action when jigging.
+Fuzz-E Grubs are an all time classic walleye lures.
+Often described as one of the best walleye jigs the distinctive marabou tail gives them an extremely life like action when jigging.

 Personally I have found any color variation that contains chartreuse or black to be the most effective.